majdeldin7/90DaysOfDevOps/main/day02/README.md

-Day 2 Task: Basics linux command
+## Day2 - Basics linux commands :

-Task: What is the linux command to
+Task: What is the linux command to :

 1. Check your present working directory.
 2. List all the files or directories including hidden files.